 The District is exposed to various risks of loss related to torts, theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-The District is a member of the Association of California Water Agencies/Joint Powers Insurance Authority (JPIA), an intergovernmental risk sharing joint powers authority created to provide self-insurance programs for California water agencies.
-The role of the JPIA is to arrange and administer pooled coverage-programs where loss is retained and shared among its member agencies, and to purchase excess or specialty-insurance coverage above retained limits.
-As of December 31, 2019, the District participated in the liability, property programs, and workers' compensation programs of the JPIA as follows:
+The District is a member of the Association of California Water Agencies/Joint Powers Insurance Authority (JPIA), an intergovernmental risk sharing joint powers authority created under provisions of California Government Code Sections 6500 et. seq.
+The purpose of the JPIA is to arrange and administer programs of insurance for the pooling of self-insured losses and to purchase excess or specialty-insurance coverage above retained limits.

+As of December 31, 2020, the District participated in the liability, property programs, and workers' compensation programs of the JPIA as follows: